hrokr/International-Maritime-Piracy/README.md

 ![Reference-Date Discrepancies](images/reference-date_discrepencies.png "Reference-Date Discrepancies")

-* At last count there are a whopping 1224 different _types_ of victims; broadly cat
+* At last count there are a whopping 1224 different _types_ of victims; broadly categorized as:
-* egorized as:
     - Definite misentries (Thieves, pirates, SUPICIOUS [sic] APPROACH)
     - Vague entries (KIDNAPPED, MEN)
     - Improbable entries (warship, PHILIPPINE NAVY, SOUTH KOREAN COAST GUARD -- but there was the USS COLE, which actually *was* attacked)